-For additional settings, navigate to the Monitoring --> Metrics to observe the Data Map Capacity Units and Data Map Storage Size.
+For other settings, navigate to the Monitoring --> Metrics to observe the Data Map Capacity Units and Data Map Storage Size.

-Click on the Data Map Capacity Units to view the data map capacity unit usage over the last 24 hours.
-Observe that hovering the mouse over the line graph will indicate the data map capacity units consumed at that particular time on the particular day.
+Select the Data Map Capacity Units to view the data map capacity unit usage over the last 24 hours.
+Observe that hovering the mouse over the line graph indicates the data map capacity units consumed at that particular time on the particular day.

-Customize the graph type by clicking on the option as indicated below.
+Customize the graph type by selecting the option:

 Select the New chart to add the graph for the Data Map Storage Size chart.

 With elastic Data Map, Microsoft Purview provides low-cost barrier for customers to start their data governance journey.
 Microsoft Purview Data Map can grow elastically with pay as you go model starting from as small as one Capacity unit.
 Customers don’t need to worry about choosing the correct Data Map size for their data estate at creation time.